Carlosrincong/AWS-Solutions-Architect-Associate/VPC/README.md

 -   Subnets are used to provide high availability and connectivity options for your resources.
 Use a public subnet for resources that must be connected to the internet and a private subnet for resources that won't be connected to the internet.
 -   Subnet consist of: VPC + Availability Zone + CIDR.
 -   A best practice to maintain redundancy and fault tolerance, create at least two subnets configured in two Availability Zones.
--   AWS reserves five IP addresses in each subnet.
+-   AWS reserves five IP addresses in each subnet, the first 4 and the last one.
 These IP addresses are used for: VPC local routing, Domain Name System (DNS), Future use, network broadcast address and network address.
 -   Subnets are created in Availability Zone level and can be more than one in each AZ.
 -   CIDR provides more granular control of the number of addresses you assign to each subnet.